Texture Disguise principle

 The situation

-When entering a new environment, learn the details that locals notice, not just the obvious rules.
+When adapting to a new place, learn the details, not just the obvious surface rules.

 The animal lesson